 The Bare Truth is a captivating collection of portraits of New Zealand men who are humble, courageous and vulnerable.
 Their edgy portraits are presented in monochrome to emphasize their shape and form, using simple background to eliminate distractions so the viewer can focus on their body language and facial expression.
 The Bare Truth portfolio was chosen to be exhibited at the 2016 Head On Photo Festival in Sydney as well as the Signature Programme of the 2016 Auckland Festival of Photography.
 In 2016 Iris Awards Wittenberg won The Highest Scoring Print award for a set of nine portraits from this collection and became 2016 Auckland Photographer of the Year.
 It was featured in multiple news media including STUFF, Our Auckland, TV3 Story, The Wireless and Sunday Star Times.
 In May 2019, a ten-page interview was published in a Chinese hard copy magazine: PhotoWorld.
 As of May 2019, the Bare Truth collection contains more than 200 portraits.
 Ilan became a Fellow of the NZIPP after being a finalist in both the Travel category and Portrait Classic category.
 He then won the title Travel Photographer of the Year form TRAVCOM.

 Ilan won the Portrait category and the Grand Prize at the 2018 Sony Alpha awards.
 His winning photo was featured on the cover of D-Photo magazine together with a feature story: Faces of Morocco.
 In 2019, Wittenberg visited Tanzania.
 Exhibiting at UXBRIDGE Arts, From here to Africa was also published in D-Photo magazine and will be a Feature exhibition at the 2020 hEAD oN photo festival in Sydney.
-His new exhibition series titled Scapes was a core exhibition of the 2020 Auckland Festival of Photography.
+His exhibition Scapes was featured in The Grey Place gallery during June as part of the 2020 Auckland Festival of Photography Core programme and he won the Editorial category of the 2020 SONY Alpha awards.

 Ilan is exhibiting at Art Shows and Art Fairs across New Zealand including annual events nationwide.
 He has a proven track record of holding successful exhibitions in NZ and abroad.
 Wittenberg continuously gains national and international recognition by winning of awards.

-Ilan is also a judge in competitions run by D-Photo Magazine, the Photographic Society of NZ and the NZ Institute of Professional Photography which awarded Ilan the title 2018 Auckland Photographer of the year.
+Ilan is an active judge in competitions run by D-Photo Magazine, the Photographic Society of NZ and the NZ Institute of Professional Photography.
 He is NZIPP 2015, 2016 & 2018 Auckland Photographer of the year.
 Ilan has a B.Sc. degree in Industrial Engineering and an M.B.A. in Information Technology.